sleebapaul/sleebapaul.github.io/_drafts/2018-05-29-rnn-tutorial-2.markdown

 #### One hot vectors (Sparse representation)

 Imagine your dictionary is `rights, human, LGBT, equality, I, support, a`.
 Vocabulary size is 7.
-Now, let $x$ be the input sentence `I support LGBT`, then representing `LGBT` in the sentence will be,
+Now, let $x$ be the input sentence `I support LGBT rights`, then representing `LGBT` in the sentence will be,

-$x^4\ =\ \begin{bmatrix}0 & 0 & 1 & 0 & 0 & 0  & 0\end{bmatrix}$
+$x^3\ =\ \begin{bmatrix}0 & 0 & 1 & 0 & 0 & 0  & 0\end{bmatrix}$

 What if the vocabulary size is $100000$.
-Then $x^4$ will be a $(1$ x $100000)$ matrix with a hell lot of zeroes.
+Then $x^3$ will be a $(1$ x $100000)$ matrix with a hell lot of zeroes.
 That's why it is sparse representation.
 As the dictionary size increases, the computational and memory cost increases.
 Moreover, it skips the relationship a word with other words, which is less intuitive.
 Read more about one-hot encoding at [here](https://hackernoon.com/what-is-one-hot-encoding-why-and-when-do-you-have-to-use-it-e3c6186d008f){:target="_blank"}.

 #### Word embeddings (Dense representation)